 But the truth is, due to the influx of guest posts, a lot of bylines are being ignored these days.
 To get your post noticed, why not try creating a landing page for your most notable guest posts?

-Couple it with a freebie, and you’re looking at a considerable increase in your opt-ins.
+Couple it with a freebie, and you’re looking at a considerable increase in new subscribers.

-Let users create an account first before purchasing
+19. Have users create an account before purchasing

-If you have an e-commerce store, you’ll be losing a lot of potential subscribers if you don’t encourage your buyers to create an account first before they check out.
+If you sell digital products, you’ll be losing a lot of potential subscribers if you don’t encourage your buyers to create an account first before they check out.

 Every time a user creates an account, include a checkbox that says, “Sign me up for exclusive discounts and promotions,” so that people will be enticed to join your mailing list.

 This way, you’re giving them the option to subscribe to your list without forcing them to do so.
 They simply have to uncheck the box.

 Either way, you get information about them that you can use in other marketing strategies, such as targeting them on Facebook ads.

 Getting referrals is an effortless way to expand your business network.
 And what better way to do that than to make it easier for your friends, family, and current newsletter subscribers to refer you?